Martin Manulis: Playhouse 90

 Manulis is most remembered for his work as the producer of Playhouse 90, a weekly anthology series broadcast live on Thursday nights from CBS Television City in Los Angeles.
 In 1956, CBS executive, Frank Stanton, decided to air a 90-minute drama series with high production values.
 The initial concept was to have a troika of producers divide the work, but Manulis was dissatisfied with the arrangement and withdrew.
 Ultimately, CBS relented and agreed to have Manulis produce every episode with Dominick Dunne and two others assisting him on production.

 Manulis produced the series for its first two seasons, hiring high quality talent to appear in the productions and using talented young writers and directors, including Rod Serling, John Frankenheimer, Arthur Penn, Arthur Hiller, and George Roy Hill.
 Each show had a three-week production cycle, meaning that Manulis regularly had three 90-minute dramas in varying stages production simultaneously.
-In a 1957 interview with The New York Times, Manulis said that he viewed his job on Playhouse 90 as a combination of "mother, wet nurse and psychiatrist."
-In 1996, Manulis recalled the hectic schedule as follows: “It's simple.
+In a 1957 interview with The New York Times, Manulis said he viewed his job on Playhouse 90 as a combination of "mother, wet nurse and psychiatrist".
+In 1996, he recalled the hectic schedule as follows: “It's simple.
 You rehearse three weeks, do the dress and make the changes sponsors and the network demand, you do the performance for the East Coast, you go home and watch the kinescope for the West Coast, you cut your throat and go to bed!"

 Playhouse 90 won six Emmy Awards in its first season, including an Emmy for best single program of the year for Requiem for a Heavyweight written by Rod Serling, directed by Ralph Nelson, and starring Jack Palance, Keenan Wynn and Ed Wynn.
 The show also won five Emmy Awards in its second season and was voted the greatest television series of all time in a 1970 poll of television editors.

 The episodes that Manulis produced from 1956 to 1958 included: